position-pal/Documentation/content/docs/5-implementation/1-location-service.md

 In particular, the Location Service is implemented using the [Akka Cluster Sharding](https://doc.akka.io/docs/akka/current/typed/cluster-sharding.html) module, which allows to **distribute stateful actors** across the cluster nodes in a **location-transparent** way.
 This means that the service can scale horizontally by adding more nodes to the cluster and the actors will be **automatically distributed** and, possibly, **rebalanced** across the nodes without any kind of intervention **from the underlying infrastructure**.
-Moreover, the interaction between the actors is guided by their only _logical_ identifier despite their physical location.
+This is possible thanks to the fact the interaction between the actors is guided by their only _logical_ identifier despite their physical location.
+Moreover, _Cluster Sharding_ entities have a configurable _passivation_ mechanism that allows to automatically stop the actors that are not used for a certain amount of time, thus freeing the resources and ensuring the system's efficiency.

-Moreover, the Akka framework support the integration of websockets through the [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html) module, which allows to easily expose the WebSocket endpoints to the clients and to manage the connections and their handlers through actors distributed across the cluster, zeroing the need for additional infrastructure components to deal with scaling and fault-tolerance.
+Additionally, the Akka framework support the integration of websockets through the [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html) module, which allows to easily expose the WebSocket endpoints to the clients and to manage the connections and their handlers through actors distributed across the cluster, zeroing the need for additional infrastructure components to deal with scaling and fault-tolerance.

 For our purposes two main actor entities have been designed: